ChoiceTheorem/ChoiceTheorem-s-overhauled-village/.github/ISSUE_TEMPLATE/compatibility-request.md

 Mod ID(optional):
 CurseForge:
 Modrinth:
+Curseforge download(The higher it is, the higher the priority):
 **I read this repo's wiki page and issues that this mod isn't on the list of already compatible mod.**
 - [ ] Yes

 **Describe the compatibility you'd like**
 A clear and concise description of what you want to happen.